My Canine Companions

 Ours was an arranged marriage and probably the only thing that was compatible was that we both loved dogs.

-Today it is my favourite Doberman girl Sherry who illuminates every moment of our lives with happiness, joy and delight.
+Today it is my favourite Doberman X Mudhol Hound girl Sherry who illuminates every moment of our lives with happiness, joy and delight.
+Just imagine, she was the runt of the litter, weak, dying, when my wife brought her home, and we nurtured her, and look how lively she has become - indeed Sherry is the light of our lives!

 And remember, your children will grow up, and, one day, may go away from you, maybe for higher studies, or to pursue their careers, or just leave you because they want to stay separately; but your dog will never leave you and will loyally remain with you forever till death.